Schedule of Events

 • Table 9: Publishing and Presenting at Conferences (Natural & Applied Sciences)

-• Table 10: Navigating Graduate School as International Students
+• Table 10: Navigating Academia as International Students

 • Table 11: Graduate Career Coaching

-Brandi Smith, Director of Graduate Career Coaching, IU Graduate School
+Brandi Smith, Director of Graduate Career Coaching, Indiana University Graduate School Bloomington

 Panel 4: Navigating the Job Market